ricard-ferrero/barretina/diary.md

 Maybe in the future, if I think it's really useful, I separate both and create a new Ruby Gem only to work with vector spaces.

 Note: exists a lot of gems to manage vectors and geometry, but them have been abandoned in 2010 or 2013.
 I don't use it in order to improve my dev skills -and because I enjoy to code my apps.
 Is an option to separate the module `VectorSpace` into a different gem an publish it, but not now.

+#### `VectorSpace2D` out from `VectorSpace`

+When I started with `Vector2D` class, I put into `VectorSpace` module.
+But I will need more 2D classes, and I created a VectorSpace2D module.

+At the begging, I put that module into `VectorSpace`, as a component inside a bigger concept.
+But it doesn't work correctly in the structure.
+I need to separate both, and use `VectorSpace2D` as a module which use `VectorSpace` as the classes works with inheritance, like a clone from `VectorSpace` but more oriented to 2D objects.

 ### Vector2D tests